Operations

 (5) Directors' training record:

 The directors have relevant professional knowledge and follow the relevant laws and regulations to study securities regulations and other courses, and meet the requirements of the training hours.
+Please refer to the following Table 4: Directors' Continuing Education Records for fiscal year 2024.
+(Table4, Page41).

 (6) Implementation of risk management policies and risk assessments: